Intraoral sinus tracts (Dental fistulous tracts. | Recurring / persistent gum boils.)

 Associated terminology.

-Despite the word “sinus” being a part of the term, a person’s nasal sinuses typically have no involvement with the lesion.
+Despite the word “sinus” being a part of the term, a person’s nasal sinuses typically have no involvement with the lesion and, in fact, this condition can be associated with either a maxillary (upper) or mandibular (lower) tooth.

 a) There’s usually no tooth pain.

-While the formation of a tract is a sign of infection, the tooth in which it’s located typically remains asymptomatic.
-(Although there may be a history of pain or swelling associated with the tooth prior to the tract’s formation.)
+While the formation of a tract is a sign of a dental infection, the tooth in which it’s harbored typically remains asymptomatic (symptom-free).
+However, the tooth may have a history of producing pain and/or swelling at some point before the tract’s formation.
 (Hargreaves)

-Because pain typically isn’t felt, these lesions may go unnoticed, possibly for years.
-Many times they’re only first discovered through the thoroughness of a dentist’s routine examination.
+Due to the lack of pain, a tract may go unnoticed, possibly for years.
+Many times they’re only discovered through the thoroughness of a dentist’s routine clinical examination.
 (Tronstad)

 ▲ Section references – Tronstad